-Children whose parent(s) or carer(s) wish them to have a faith based education, and who regularly attend worship at their parish church.
-Regular attendance at worship shall mean attendance at a Sunday church service (for a period of at least 6 months immediately prior to application) comprising of 2 out of 4 weeks in a month excluding vacations.
-Ministerial references must be submitted at the time of application (directly to the school) as evidence to support the admission under criteria 2 and 3 using the additional form provided.
-"In the event that during the period specified for attendance at worship the church] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship".
+- Regular attendance at public worship in any Church of England church.
+Attendance will be established by information provided on the Supplementary Information Form completed by a member of the clergy or other designated church officer.
+For the purposes of these admission arrangements 'regular' means attendance at least eight times in the twelve months immediately prior to the date of application. - In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.